 4. Last call

-Once the author of the EIP is confident that no more changes are required, they raise a final pull request.
+Once the author of the EIP is confident that no more changes are required, a final pull request is raised.
 This move brings the EIP to the final stage.
 At this point, the editors take a last call on the proposal and fix a deadline for the community to make suggestions.
-Beyond this date—usually, in about two weeks—no changes will be entertained.
-However, the proposal returns to the review stage if any significant changes are needed.
+Beyond this date—usually in about two weeks—no changes will be entertained.
+However, the proposal returns to the review stage if significant changes are needed.

 5. Final stage